 - The application and assessment fee is non-refundable.

-- It can take up to six months for an APM to be installed following a successful application.
+- It can take up to six months for an APM to be installed or refreshed following a successful application.

 - An APM will usually only extend to the top of the raker (angled) kerbs, but may extend up to a maximum of a further metre either side at the discretion of the council.